-Free mining JSA template
+Free mining jsa template

 Commercial Director

-What is a mining JSA?
+What is a mining jsa template?

 A mining JSA (Job Safety Analysis) is a structured risk assessment that breaks a mining task into individual work steps, identifies the hazards associated with each step, and documents the control measures required to eliminate or minimise risk.
-In a mining environment, JSAs address hazards specific to underground and surface operations , ground stability and falls of ground, mobile equipment interaction, blasting exclusion zones, dust exposure (silica, coal dust, diesel particulates), heat stress, electrical hazards in potentially explosive atmospheres, and inrush or inundation risks.
+In a mining environment, JSAs address hazards specific to underground and surface operations: ground stability and falls of ground, mobile equipment interaction, blasting exclusion zones, dust exposure (silica, coal dust, diesel particulates), heat stress, electrical hazards in potentially explosive atmospheres, and inrush or inundation risks.
 Under Australian Mining Regulations and state-based Mines Safety legislation, a JSA or equivalent risk assessment must be completed before non-routine or high-risk tasks commence on a mine site.

-Benefits of using a mining JSA
+Benefits of using this mining jsa template

 - Systematic hazard identification: break each task into steps and identify mining-specific hazards before work begins.